top of page

 They say a picture tells a thousand words.
 In addition to a synopsis of my personal background I’ve added some relevant images.
 It’s not strictly a pictorial biography, it's my character, likes and interests expressed in pictures.

 I've always been creative.
-Being enthusiastic about art and craft related disciplines, it’s no surprise I followed the typical academic path of studying art, fine art and design.
-I don’t recall compulsory education or A Level Fine Art being particularly educational.
-Drawing endless ‘still life’ bowls of fruit while tutors covertly worked on private art commissions was hardly an arena for creativity and perpetual improvement, but I guess it did kindle my recognisable creative style.
+Having a love for art and craft related disciplines, it’s no surprise I followed the typical academic path of studying art, fine art and design.
+I don’t recall compulsory education or A Level Fine Art being particularly helpful or educational.
+Drawing a still life’ bowl of fruit for an hour a week while tutors covertly worked on private art commissions was hardly an arena for creativity and perpetual improvement, but I guess it did kindle my recognisable creative style.

 I have plenty of ideas for future paintings, sport related and otherwise so I shall be sharing news, ideas and new artwork on my website blog and via my andrewrobinsonart Instagram and Facebook accounts on a regular basis.